[Must-see tips] How to install Pip on Windows system? Secrets revealed that even novices can learn!

 3. Next, right-click on “get-pip.py” file and select “Copy file address.”

-Copy file address No. 11
+Copy file address

 4. Finally, open a terminal and execute the following command. enter python, add a space, and paste the path.
 Then press Enter and Pip will be installed on your Windows 11/10 computer.